crblackw/upy_covid_rgb/README.md

 - [x] Check again in 24 hrs.
 - [ ] Add comments to code.

+## Issues

+* Occaisonly LED's blank and re-configure.
+Assuming this is a reboot but not sure the trigger.
+Potentially memory issue.

 ## Community Message

 If you find this repository and think that you have a better or more interesting way to do something, please feel free to comment.
 If you may potentially be a first time contributor to a project, please use this project to experiment with that!
 This is a first project for me where I tried to wrap it up into something useable and am open to any feedback.